 Leading Edge Tape: A clear .012 thick x 2" adhesive backed, anti-abrasion tape.
 We can install here at our shop or mail to you for your own installation.

 Uralite: An inlaid urethane rubber leading edge.
 A portion of the leading edge is cut-out of the propeller and then filled in with this urethane compound.
 The uralite is then shaped to the airfoil of the prop.
 We can install on new and used props here at our shop.

 Because of the numerous combinations of engines and aircraft design, there are many possible propeller sizes; too many in fact to keep anything in stock.
 We custom make propellers per order.
-The process generally takes 10-12 working days.
+The process generally takes about 3 weeks.

 There are some standard sizes for propellers, but to make sure you get the correct propeller you need, here is the information that we need in order to get your propeller into production: